YuuyaGitHub/Startup-Remove-Tool/README.md

 # Startup Remove Tool
 This is a tool that removes all startups in the registry and folders.
-<br>It does not remove task scheduler startup.
+<br>Task scheduler and UWP startup will not be removed.
 I have no knowledge :)

 # How to use
 It's very simple, just "run as administrator".